-For example, I started a holistic microschool back in the Nineteen Nineties, long before the pandemic made microschools a popular option.
+For example, I started a holistic microschool back in the 1990s, long before the pandemic made microschools a popular option.

 I operated that program for about five years into the early 2000s.

 My students were mostly six to twelve years old.

 We used the community as the primary learning resource and made decisions about what to do day-to-day by consensus.